 If you have your username and still can't activate your account, please call the ITS Help Desk or contact a student success navigator for help.

 Access Your Central Piedmont Email

 Your Central Piedmont student email is the official way the college will communicate with you about your classes, events, and more.
 Once you have a Central Piedmont login, log in to your email online or from the mobile app.
 Check your email at least once a day.

 Attend orientation.
 If you do not plan to earn a degree or transfer from Central Piedmont, you can have the orientation and advising requirements waived so that you can register for classes.

 Contact a student success navigator with questions or to have these requirements waived.

 Optional: Apply for Financial Aid

 In order to use financial aid for Central Piedmont courses, you need to be added to a Central Piedmont program.
-Email First Year Experience (info in "Contact" section) if you want to be added to one of our programs so you can use financial aid.
+Contact a student success navigator if you want to be added to one of our programs so you can use financial aid.

 Financial aid includes Pell Grants, other grants, scholarships, and Veterans Affairs Education Benefits (such as the GI Bill).
 Central Piedmont does not offer direct student loans.

 Review financial aid priority dates and apply for financial aid.
 Once we notify you through your Central Piedmont student email that we have processed your FAFSA, check the Financial Aid menu in MyCollege to see your required documents and to check if you have a financial aid counselor assigned to you.